Research Assistant Professor

 BA, Colgate University; MS, Ph.D., Cornell University

 Dr. Lam is an astrophysicist in the School of Physics and Astronomy.
 He is a member of the North American Nanohertz Observatory for Gravitational Waves, whose goal is to detect and characterize low-frequency gravitational waves coming from a variety of sources such as supermassive black hole binaries at the centers of merging galaxies.
-He is co-chair of the Noise Budget Working Group, whose task is to characterize noise sources in the pulsar timing array detector, optimize the sensitivity of that detector, and correct/mitigate the various sources of noise.
+He works heavily in the Noise Budget Working Group, whose task is to characterize noise sources in the pulsar timing array detector, optimize the sensitivity of that detector, and correct/mitigate the various sources of noise.
 One large component of this work is the study of the ionized interstellar medium and as such he also uses the pulsars as tools to study a wide range of small- and large-scale phenomena in the Galactic electron content.
 He has recently extended this work on the interstellar medium to using Fast Radio Bursts as probes of the intergalactic medium.
 He also works on pulsar timing observations, gravitational wave detection methods, and cyber-infrastructure development for the collaboration.
-In addition, he is a heavy contributor to education and public outreach efforts and is a member of NANOGrav's Equity and Climate Committee.
+In addition, he is a heavy contributor to education and public outreach efforts and has recently rotated off as a member of NANOGrav's Equity and Climate Committee.

 Lam, M. T. and Hazboun, J. S., 2021, “Precision Timing of PSR J0437−4715 with the IAR Observatory and Implications for Low-Frequency Gravitational Wave Source Sensitivity," ApJ, 911, 137

 Alam, M. F., et al. (70 authors, including Lam, M. T.), 2021, “The NANOGrav 12.5-year Data Set: Observations and Narrowband Timing of 47 Millisecond Pulsars," ApJS, 252, 4